remmymilkyway/hello-world/README.md

-This will help me to learn how to use GitHub and help others to learn how to write a basic `C++` program. :joy:
+This will help me to learn how to use GitHub and help others to learn how to write a basic program. :joy: